happyresh/c-practice/README.md

 - **Objective**: Master the use of different looping structures.
 - **Key Concepts**: Nested loops, infinite loops, and control statements.

-## 📌 Notable Programs

-Some of my favorite programs that you might want to check out:

-- **Matrix Multiplication**: Demonstrates the multiplication of two matrices using nested loops.
-- **Factorial Using Recursion**: A classic example of how recursion works in C.
-- **Sorting Algorithms**: Implementations of bubble sort, selection sort, and insertion sort.

 ## 🚀 Getting Started

 If you wish to explore or run these programs, follow these steps: